adamschwartz/web.scraper.workers.dev/README.md

 # Web Scraper

 Web Scraper makes it effortless to scrape websites.
 You provide a URL and CSS selector and it will return you JSON containing the text contents of the matching elements.
+You can also scrape HTML attribute values by optionally specifying an attribute name.

 [Website →](http://web.scraper.workers.dev)